To reflect the different stages of your software, you can deploy your applications in different environments:

 - Staging: Mirrors the production environment but is only used for testing

 In addition to these environments, you can define your own environments from the Account page, in the Setting -> Custom environment menu.
-Once the new environment is added, you will be able to see it in the list of supported environments when creating a new stack.
-Custom environments don’t influence anything on the stack.
+Once the new environment is added, you will be able to see it in the list of supported environments when creating a new application.
+Custom environments don’t influence anything on the application.
 They will result in the relevant environment variables like

-RACK_ENV (for Rack-based stacks) having the correct values.
+RACK_ENV (for Rack-based application) having the correct values.
 The usage of those custom values is up to your application.

 Depending on your configuration, your application will act differently in each environment.
 For example, a Ruby on Rails application